Caring for Metallicus granite

 QUESTION:

 It is a dark granite with what I call rivers of silver and gold across it.
-You can do a "Google" Search and see what it looks like.
 It seems to have a high metallic content or at least has that appearance.

 One prospective fabricator said that we should be wary of the metal content as it can "ionize" upon exposure to water.